pgollor/esp8266-uart-multicast-bridge/README.md

 The controller transmit all information which comes over the TCP connection directly to UART.

 ### Usage

+Try the `first_try.py` width python3.
+This script will set the esid and epass to connect to and wait for multicast packages.

 Other libraries and sources